artonge/tweet-bot/README.md

 # tweet-bot
-A bot that participate to twitter retweet contests.
+A bot that participates to twitter retweet contests.